wso2/docs-is/en/includes/guides/authentication/passwordless-login/add-passwordless-login-with-passkey.md

 3. Under **Platform Settings**, enter the following platform-specific details.

-    - If it is an Android app:
+    - For an Android app:

-        - Provide the package name of the application which takes the format of the reverse domain format (e.g. com.example.myapp)
+        - Provide the package name of the application which takes the reverse domain format (e.g. com.example.myapp)

         - Provide key hashes, which are SHA256 fingerprints of the app's signing certificate.

-    - If it is an iOS app:
+    - For an iOS app:

-        - Provide the app ID of your application which consists of the Team ID and the bundle ID separated by a period (.). (e.g. A1B2C3D4E5.com.domainname.applicationname)
+        - Provide the app ID of your application which consists of the team ID and the bundle ID separated by a period (.). (e.g. A1B2C3D4E5.com.domainname.applicationname)

+    !!! note

+        {% if product_name == "Asgardeo" %}
+        Validation services of Android and iOS require the application data under **Platform Settings** to be available in the following public endpoints common to all Asgardeo organizations.

+        - For Android - `{{base_url}}/.well-known/assetlinks.json`

+        - For iOS - `{{base_url}}/.well-known/apple-app-site-association`

+        Alternatively, you may publish to a custom endpoint by setting up [custom domains]({{base_path}}/guides/branding/configure-custom-domains/).
+Make sure the data are in the format expected by the validation services of [Android](https://developer.android.com/training/app-links/verify-android-applinks#web-assoc){target="_blank"} and [iOS](https://developer.apple.com/documentation/xcode/supporting-associated-domains){target="_blank"} and are publicly hosted in the following locations.

+        - For Android - `{custom_domain}/.well-known/assetlinks.json`

+        - For iOS - `{custom_domain}/.well-known/apple-app-site-association`

+        {% else %}
+        Validation services of Android and iOS require the application data under **Platform Settings** to be available in the following publicly accessible endpoints of your organization domain.

+        - For Android - `{organization_domain}/.well-known/assetlinks.json`

+        - For iOS - `{organization_domain}/.well-known/apple-app-site-association`

+        {{product_name}} hosts these data in the following endpoints.

+        - For Android - `{{base_url}}/.well-known/trusted-apps/android`

+        - For iOS - `{{base_url}}/.well-known/trusted-apps/ios`

+        Therefore, ensure public requests to `/assetlinks.json` and `/apple-app-site-association` on your domain are mapped to the corresponding local endpoints of {{product_name}}.

+        {% endif %}

+        Learn more about the validation services of [Android](https://passkeys-auth.com/docs/implementation/flutter/android/){target="_blank"} and [iOS](https://developer.apple.com/documentation/xcode/supporting-associated-domains){target="_blank"}

+    !!! warning "Third-Party Data Exposure"

+        While not a security concern, it is still important to note that other organizations are able to access the data under **Platform Settings** by accessing the corresponding public endpoint.

+        {% if product_name == "WSO2 Identity Server" %}
+        Due to this behavior, you may configure {{product_name}} to display a consent screen for administrators who are attempting to make an application a FIDO trusted app.
+To do so, enter the following configuration to the `deployment.toml` file found in the `<IS_HOME>/repository/conf/` directory.

+        ```bash
+        [application_mgt]
+        trusted_app_consent_required=true
+        ```
+        Once configured, a confirmation popup will appear when enabling the feature and this consent will be recorded and published as an audit log.
+        {% endif %}

 4. Click **Update** to save the changes.

-!!! warning

-    To validate mobile applications, platform servers of iOS and Android require the application data under **Platform Settings** to be available in the following publicly accessible endpoints of {{product_name}}.

-    - For Android - `/.well-known/assetlinks.json`

-    - For iOS - `/.well-known/apple-app-site-association`

-    While not a security concern, it is still important to note that other organizations are able to access your public data hosted in these endpoints.
-Learn more about validations for [Android](https://passkeys-auth.com/docs/implementation/flutter/android/){target="_blank"} and [iOS](https://developer.apple.com/documentation/xcode/supporting-associated-domains){target="_blank"}.